 Another concern that property owners have is that they can smell sewer odors inside their house or building.
 There are two ways to prevent this from occurring.
 Under each drain in your plumbing system, there is a "P-trap".
 If there is water in this fitting, odors or H2S gas from the sewer cannot come through the drain from either the property owner's line or the City's main.
 Periodically check to make sure that unused floor drains, sinks etc. have water in the "P-trap".
 Another way to prevent sewer odor is to ensure that the vents, which are located on your roof, are free from bird nests, leaves, etc. When these vents are clear, the sewer odors will escape through these vents.

 It has come to our attention that some people dispose of hypodermic needles into the sewer system.
-The present of these needles in the wastewater collection system presents special and possible deadly problems for the wastewater collection and wastewater treatment employees.
+The presence of these needles in the wastewater collection system presents special and possibly deadly problems for the wastewater collection and wastewater treatment employees.
 Please DO NOT flush needles.
 The proper method of disposal is to re-cap the needle and put it into a "sharps container".
 (This could be any rigid plastic container such as a Clorox bottle….no milk bottles, please.)
 When it is full, tape the container securely, and call your local pharmacy for advice on proper disposal methods.
 PLEASE DO NOT FLUSH THEM OR THROW THEM INTO THE GARBAGE!

 Sewer Main Connection/Service Line Installation

 The sewer main connection and service line installation is the property owner's responsibility.
 Installation must be completed by a bonded and insured contractor.
 Contractor requirements and System Development fees are available at the City Building Division.
-Call the city Building Division at 447-8438 for inspection prior to backfill, providing 24 hr. minimum notice.
+Call the City Building Division at 447-8438 for inspection prior to backfill, providing 24 hours minimum notice.
 Payment for connection and service line installation are the responsibility of the Property Owner.
 It is the responsibility of the property owner to maintain the service line from the sewer main connection to the structure including the sewer main tap.